wholmgren/wholmgren.github.io/index.md

 </p>

 <p>
 I am the PI of a project to create an open source framework for solar forecast evaluations, the <a href="https://solarforecastarbiter.org/">Solar Forecast Arbiter</a>.
 The work is funded by the <a href="https://www.energy.gov/solar-office">U.S. Department of Energy Solar Energy Technologies Office</a> under Award Number DE-EE0008214.
 </p>

 <p>
-I co-administer the pvlib-python project, an open source Python library for solar energy modeling  (<a href="https://github.com/pvlib/pvlib-python">github</a>, <a href="https://pvlib-python.readthedocs.io">documentation</a>).
+I co-administer the pvlib python project, an open source Python library for solar energy modeling  (<a href="https://github.com/pvlib/pvlib-python">github</a>, <a href="https://pvlib-python.readthedocs.io">documentation</a>).
 </p>

 <p>
 I make solar and wind power forecasts for utilities in the Southwest US using data from the <a href="http://www.atmo.arizona.edu/index.php?section=weather&id=wrf">UA high resolution regional weather model</a>, satellite imagery, and rooftop solar panel generation.
-I advised Tony Lorenzo's papers on <a href="http://dx.doi.org/10.1016/j.solener.2015.10.038">network forecasts of solar irradiance</a> and <a href="https://forecasting.energy.arizona.edu/media/Lorenzo_et_al_2016_Optimal_Interpolation_of_satellite_derived_irradiance_and_ground_data.pdf">optimal interpolation of satellite imagery for solar irradiance resource assessment</a>.
+I advised Tony Lorenzo's papers on <a href="http://dx.doi.org/10.1016/j.solener.2015.10.038">network forecasts of solar irradiance</a> and <a href="https://forecasting.energy.arizona.edu/media/Lorenzo_et_al_2016_Optimal_Interpolation_of_satellite_derived_irradiance_and_ground_data.pdf">optimal interpolation of satellite imagery for solar irradiance resource assessment</a>, Travis Harty's paper on an <a href="https://forecasting.energy.arizona.edu/media/papers/Harty_2019_Intra_hour_cloud_index_submitted.pdf">ensemble Kalman filter for intra-hour cloud forecasts</a>, and Patrick Bunn's paper on <a href="https://forecasting.energy.arizona.edu/media/papers/Bunn_2020_geos5_accepted.pdf">assessing GEOS-5 aerosol data for improving operational solar forecasts</a>.
 Learn more about our forecasting work at <a href="https://forecasting.energy.arizona.edu">forecasting.energy.arizona.edu</a>.
 </p>

 <p>